hasanhaider-dev/Myos-Task/README.md

 - Please install docker & docker-compose in your system
 - Clone the project, and open terminal at the root of the project
 - run "docker-compose up --build"
+- You will be able to see the API documentation available at localhost:3005/docs